mciepluc/cocotb-coverage/documentation/source/examples.rst

 - length of the packet,
 - type of the filtration (disabled, address filtering, lenght filtering or transmit on both interfaces),
-- address filtering (bitwise AND of the address and mask),
+- address filtering (bitwise AND of the address and mask) - to reduce coverage space this check is performed only on lower 4 bits,
 - length filtering (lower an upper limit),
 - cross of the packet length with the filtering limit.